 "No one is talking about that right now," she said.
 "We're all very tired.
 I have to finish this Amazon pilot [The Marvelous Mrs. Maisel], which I’m very proud of.
 [GG executive producer] Dan [Palladino] and I have been in a Gilmore cocoon for a year and a half.
 It’s been very intense.
 So we’re stepping back now.
 We’re happy it’s out.
 We’re happy we can talk about it."

 Plenty of Gilmore fans have speculated that Logan (Matt Czuchry) might be the father of Rory's bundle of joy, given their on-off romance throughout the four new episodes.
-Czuchry took part in a Facebook Live interview from the Facebook Media Center on Thursday, December 1, where he referred to Rory and Logan's parting of ways in the "Fall" episode as "incredibly bittersweet."
+Czuchry took part in a Facebook Live interview from the Facebook Media Central on Thursday, December 1, where he referred to Rory and Logan's parting of ways in the "Fall" episode as "incredibly bittersweet."

 As for advice he would offer his character, the actor said, "'Don’t marry Odette — chase down Rory and make it work.
 She is the love of your life!'
 Odette, I always looked at as part of his family obligations."
 To see the full interview, watch the video below.

 Gilmore Girls: A Year in the Life is currently streaming on Netflix.